Naruki Hiranuma (a.k.a., Seonggi Moon), Ph.D.

 Teaching and Related Service

 Dr. Hiranuma teaches many in-person and online environmental science courses to both traditional and non-traditional students.
 His educational activities target integrating research and teaching.
 Combining the topics of chemistry, physics, and climate science is an efficient and interesting tool to connect students with fundamental science by demonstrating how science provides information to interpret, digest, and solve everyday life problems.
 He has developed and implemented a series of mobile online hands-on laboratory modules to achieve his goal.
-As for science community service, he serves as a topical advisory panel member of Atmosphere.
+At WTAMU, he has serrved as a research mentor for 2 postdoctoral research associates and 16 students.

 Research and Creative Activity